 This fish is omnivorous.
 It is known to eat almost everything: worms, larvae, crustaceans, molluscs, insects, river mosses, fruits, bread and small fish.

 Its appetite makes us happy as a fly fisherman, because it is possible to fish it all year round.
 I personally like to try a big chub on sight in summer under the foliage, in the cool.
+In this case my favorite flies are TOT, KMM-2, CBF and sometimes CSC-2..
 But I also like to deceive my first chubs of the year from January or February, in the 2nd category, as long as the water is clear and a little ray of sunshine causes the hatch of a few midges, which will not fail to interest the schools of small chub.
-And it is not uncommon that a larger one come point its large lips towards the surface on this occasion.
+In this case it will be on a TOT, a CTC-1 or a PTC-3.
+And it is not uncommon for a larger specimen to point its large lips towards the surface on this occasion.
+As nymph, my preference for fishing big chub on sight, or with indicator, goes to the NFL-2, TVC-1, GMS-1, GCS and the series of micro-headset-silver, particularly the MCA-4.

 Its reputation as a very mistrustful fish is legendary and I can confirm that it is not usurped.
 How many times have I seen a big chub inspecting my dry fly on the surface for a long time, before leaving again disdainfully, seeming to mock the humble fisherman whose heart was racing at the sight of the imminent swallowing.
 And, whatever the technique, once a big chub has spotted you, it becomes almost impossible to make it bite.
 The slowest gestures are necessary to approach it.